whitey-01/opinion-dynamic-simulator/README.md

 Simulations are stored under *output/simulations/* \
 Tests are stored under *output/test/*

-# Opinion update rules available:
+# Opinion update rules availables:
   - Majority-Dynamic (update opinion of agent A based on the most diffused one among its neighbours)
   - Voter-Model (update opinion of agent A by copying the opinion of a randomly selected neighbour)